Node Guides

 This modified Geth node manages Ethereum transactions and block headers in a way tailored for Hemi’s bridging protocols.
 The node also consolidates Ethereum state so that BSS nodes (and other Hemi components) can quickly verify or execute cross-chain logic.

-Clone the Hemi Network GitHub and follow instructions for the Modified Geth build.
+Clone the and follow instructions for the Modified Geth build.